Shambhala Teachings

 ---

 Although it is not possible to do full justice to the path of the Shambhala Teachings as presented by Chogyam Trungpa Rinpoche in this brief article, this will hopefully provide some introduction to and enticement to exploring these teachings.
+This also provides the framework for our study of these teachings at Dharma Study Group Kalamazoo.

 Art credit: Debra Shaffer